 Welcome

-We plan to post entries every two weeks, offering reflections on each new acrostic.
+On an ongoing basis, we post entries here every two weeks, offering reflections on each new acrostic.
 Spoiler alert: The posts will be written for folks who have already completed that acrostic.
 As before, the acrostics themselves can be found every other Sunday in the New York Times Magazine and on the Select Acrostics page at www.xwordinfo.com.

 We really want to know what you think.
 Please share your opinions – politely, collegially – on the acrostics as a whole (too hard, too easy, just right), on particular clues and answers, on the quotation, or on anything else that comes to mind.
 Which aspects of acrostics do you most value: exposure to esoteric new words, clever puns, thematic material, trivia, meaningful quotations?
 We also welcome suggestions for future acrostics; are there authors or themes you would like us to consider using?
 Do you have ideas for new wrinkles or formats?